Office of the Superintendent of Financial Institutions

 OSFI concluded the LRCNs do not constitute an incentive to redeem that would be contrary to the CAR Guideline.
 In addition, the delivery of the preferred shares in exchange for the LRCNs under certain events would not be dilutive to the Bank’s shareholders’ equity, a key consideration in assessing incentives to redeem for instruments with mandatory or holder-initiated conversions to common shares.

-Recognition of the LRCNs as Additional Tier 1 capital will be subject to the following limitations.
+Recognition of the LRCNs as Additional Tier 1 capital (or equivalent by insurers) will be subject to the following limitations.
 OSFI may add to, amend, or delete these limitations at any time.
 Limitations may also vary by issuer and/or issuance.

 Return to footnote 1